99-wordpress-problems

 WordPress features a so-called relational database.
 It is possible to make queries—primarily via third-party tools—but on the other hand they are slow.
 Furthermore, the search has limited functionality, with no facets and no aggregations of data.

 Enonic includes the powerful search engine Elasticsearch at its core.
 The integrated search in Enonic is fast, delivering results instantly from across your database.
 It also makes it easy to apply filters, facets, and aggregations.
-Additionally, Enonic offers enterprise search capabilitites through Enonic Explorer.
+Additionally, Enonic offers enterprise search capabilities through Enonic Explorer.

 Plugins vs. platform